 One of the top contests for college photographers, CPOY also offers non-contestants a chance some of the excellent work being done by college photographers.
 Unhampered by the need to make money, although fighting increasingly limited resources, college photographers often do work that exceeds that of professionals.
 CLICK HERE

 Journalism Education Association

 Kuhler is now embedded in Adobe’s Creative Cloud.
 But at a time when choosing a color palette is part of publication design, this online resource helps anyone produce a color palette with a designated starting color using any of a variety of models.
 CLICK HERE

 National Association of Photoshop Professionals

-Although membership is $99/year, it is well worth it if you want to expand your working knowledge of Adobe Photoshop.
+Although membership is $9.99/month, it is well worth it if you want to expand your working knowledge of Adobe Photoshop.
 The number of tutorials on this website is amazing, hundreds and hundreds of step-by-step tutorials.
 CLICK HERE

 The Poynter Institute

 A think-tank for mass media, The Poynter Institute is a school for journalists, future journalists, and teachers of journalism.
 But the best resource is the Web site.
 With frequent, sometimes almost hourly, updates on developments in the mass media, The Poynter Institute offers resources for designer, photographers, reporters and editors.
 CLICK HERE